How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 - glycerine (from certain approved biodiesel plants)

-There is a complete ban on using kitchen waste from non-vegan households and from catering waste containing products of animal origin.
+There is a complete ban on using any household kitchen waste and from catering waste containing products of animal origin.
 It is illegal to use catering waste from kitchens which handle meat, or vegetarian kitchens which may handle dairy products, eggs and so on.
-This ban also includes catering waste from restaurants and commercial kitchens producing vegan food.
+This ban also includes catering waste from restaurants and commercial kitchens including those that produce vegan food.

 You can only feed these ABPs to non-ruminants (animals that do not chew the cud):